 Once the application has been submitted, the processing of the mortgage begins.
-The Processor orders the Credit Report, Appraisal and Title Report.
+One of our loan processors then orders the Credit Report, Appraisal and Title Report.
 The information on the application, such as bank deposits and payment histories, are then verified.
 Any derogatory credit marks, such as late payments, collections and/or judgments require a written explanation.
 The processor examines the Appraisal and Title Report checking for property issues that may require further investigation.
 The entire mortgage package is then put together for submission to the lender.

-Once you have completed the loan application, accepted the loan estimate and indicated your intent to proceed we will request documents from you in order to obtain your loan approval.
+Once you have completed the loan application, accepted the loan estimate, and indicated your intent to proceed we will request documents from you in order to obtain your loan approval.
 The following statements are not a complete list of what will be needed but are intended to give you some idea of what we will need from you.
-Once you get to this stage of the loan process, we will give you a specific set of documents that we will need for your particular loan.
-If you are purchasing or refinancing your home, and you are salaried, you will need to provide the past two-years W-2s and one month of pay-stubs: OR, if you are self-employed you will need to provide the past two-years tax returns.
-If you own rental property you will need to provide Rental Agreements and the past two-years' tax returns.
-If you wish to speed up the approval process, you should also provide the past three months' bank, stock and mutual fund account statements.
+Once you get to this stage of the loan process, we will give you a specific set of documents that we will need for your loan.
+If you are purchasing or refinancing your home, and you are salaried/hourly wage earner, you will need to provide the past two-years W-2s and one month of pay-stubs: OR, if you are self-employed/an independent contractor you will need to provide your past two-years tax returns.
+If you own rental property you will need to provide rental agreements and the past two-years' tax returns.
+If you wish to speed up the approval process, you should also provide the past three months' bank, stock, and mutual fund account statements.
 Provide the most recent copies of any stock brokerage or IRA/401k accounts that you might have.

-If you are requesting cash-out, you will need a "Use of Proceeds" letter of explanation.
-Provide a copy of the divorce decree if applicable.
+If you are requesting a cash-out refinance, you will need a "Use of Proceeds" letter of explanation.
+Provide a copy of any divorce decree if applicable.
 If you are not a US citizen, provide a copy of your green card (front and back), or if you are NOT a permanent resident provide your H-1 or L-1 visa.

 If you are applying for a Home Equity Loan you will need, in addition to the above documents, to provide a copy of your first mortgage note and deed of trust.
 These items will normally be found in your mortgage closing documents.